 We had travelled in tandem with a large bus load and the guide gathered us all around and read out “the rules”.

-The wall is 5 klm long where we are allowed so walk as far as you wish inspecting all of the towers.
+This section of the wall is 5 klm long where we are allowed to walk.
 Go where you like BUT be back at the restaurant at 1.20 for lunch and we leave at approximately 2.15.

 So off we wandered (as Wombats do) looking up literally at the Wall some hundred meters above us (well so it appeared).
 There was absolutely NO WAY we would climb up that hillside!!!!
 But wait … help was at hand in the shape of a chairlift (Extra cost).